How to Clean Tile Floors

 One of the biggest advantages of porcelain tile is that it’s one of the easiest of flooring materials to clean.
 To keep it looking tidy, your tile floor can be easily swept or vacuumed twice a week, and then cleaned with a damp sponge mop and a solution of 1/4 cup of white vinegar to 2 gallons of water.

-Although porcelain tile is by definition impervious (having an absorption rate of .5% or less), it is still possible for its surface to stain.
+Although it is by definition impervious (having an absorption rate of .5% or less), it is still possible for its surface to stain.
 You may choose a cleaner specifically formulated for porcelain tile.
 However, unglazed surfaces sometimes assume the color of the cleaning solution.
-For these and other important issues, here are steps for cleaning multiple types of porcelain tile surfaces.
+For these and other important issues, here are steps for cleaning multiple types of tile surfaces.

 Unpolished Porcelain Tile

-Following is a simple procedure to clean unpolished/unglazed porcelain tile flooring with a moderate soil load.
+Following is a simple procedure to clean unpolished/unglazed tile flooring with a moderate soil load.

 - Sweep or vacuum the dirt from the floor.